Enjoy sex like you used to

 There’s no reason to believe penis weights can increase penis size, length, or girth.
 Let’s recap what we know about penis weights:

-These devices can be harmful.
-Penis weights and traction devices can potentially lead to tissue damage.
+• These devices can be harmful.
+Using penile weights or unsupervised traction devices can increase the risk of tissue damage, especially without medical guidance.

-Penis traction may help people with Peyronie’s disease.
-But even then, it’s important to use the devices under supervision of a healthcare professional.
+• Penis traction may help people with Peyronie’s disease.
+But even then, it’s important to use the devices under the supervision of a healthcare professional.

 If you’re concerned about the length of your penis, consider talking to a healthcare provider.
 You might be surprised to learn that you fall into the typical size range.

 Looking for help with other sexual function issues like ED?
-Connect with a Hims provider today.
+Connect with a healthcare provider today.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.